Virtualization-projects/rancher-labs-wiki/Service-Discovery-API-reference.md

 Yet to define:

-* What service.deactivate mean (instances stop, update for other services consuming this one, etc)
+* What **service.deactivate** mean (instances stop, update for other services consuming this one, etc)
-* Environment update - whether to allow parameters modifications once activated
+* Modifying the active environment - whether to allow adding/removing the services once activated.
 * Service update - whether to allow parameters modifications once activated.
+* When instance launched by **service.activate** is destroyed, how to restore to the initial **scale** number of containers defined on the service. **service.restart**?

 API Targets, Fields (* - required) and Actions